Housing emerges blinking from the Victorian era!

 Consequently, volume housing swung towards highly conservative traditional styles and construction techniques.
 The reality is that most homes today are still built largely as they were in Victorian times (although the craftsmanship is inferior) with the addition only of some insulation and better windows.
 You can imagine a Victorian carpenter or bricklayer being able to walk straight on to a modern building site and fitting straight in (although they would probably be aghast at the levels of PPE and health and safety requirements, which is one area that we have made notable improvements in).
 You cannot imagine a Victorian blacksmith or wheelwright walking into a car factory and having the faintest idea what they were faced with.

-I recently visited a number of housing schemes being delivered by the UK’s largest housebuilders and was astonished to see that the best that they could boast from an environmental perspective was that they were built to building regulations standards, the homes were heated by gas boilers and radiators and the kitchens were fitted with gas hobs.
+Housing schemes are still being delivered by the UK’s largest housebuilders and the best that they could boast from an environmental perspective was that they were built to building regulations standards, the homes were heated by gas boilers and radiators and the kitchens were fitted with gas hobs.

 Finally, however, the tide seems to be turning.
 And not before time.